vanadium/website/content/concepts/syncbase-overview.md

     WiFi or Bluetooth as the internet
 - Conflict resolution system merges data when devices have been working offline
 - Unified storage model handles both structured data and blobs
-  - Structured databases are easy to use and queryable
+  - Structured databases are easy to use and support transactions and notifications
   - Blob caching policies work well on resource-limited devices
 - Powerful management tools
   - Leverages the Vanadium namespace and security system